 Normal training room hours during fall and spring semesters are Monday-Thursday 5-11 pm and Sundays from 2-11 pm.
 These hours may vary slightly depending on each intramural team sports season.

-Sports medicine staff are also on-site for intramural team and meet sport events.
+The staff are also on-site for the intramural team and meet sport events.
 If the athletic trainers are out of the training room, please ask the front desk for assistance in contacting them.

 Sports medicine/first aid program

 The intramural sports medicine program is made possible through the partnership between Lafene Health Center and K-State Recreational Services.
-The training room is located between the equipment checkout desk and the multipurpose room.
+The training room is located between the Northside equipment checkout desk and the MC gym.
 Sports medicine staff are available to all users of Recreational Services programs.

-Services provided by the intramural sports medicine program include: first aid, overnight crutch rental, basic athletic taping, injury evaluation or prevention with referral for secondary medical evaluation if needed, and equipment and medical supply sales.
+Services provided by the intramural sports medicine program include first aid, overnight crutch rental, basic athletic taping, injury evaluation or prevention with a referral for secondary medical evaluation if needed, and equipment and medical supply sales.
 General questions pertaining to athletic injuries, proper stretching, and strengthening techniques are welcome.

-If an injury requires referral to secondary medical care, the injured party will be given the option to be sent to the emergency room at Mercy Health Center or provided information to make an appointment with a physician at Lafene Health Center.
+If an injury requires referral for additional medical care, the injured party will be given the option to be sent to the emergency room at Via Christie hospital or provided information to make an appointment with a medical provider at Lafene Health Center.